 As part of the university's work to improve equality, diversity and inclusion for our community, we regularly run events and activities which draw on the experiences of people who hold particular protected characteristics, for example, these may be aligned with work around gender equality, race equality and LGBTQ+ inclusion.

 We are often looking for people who are willing to share their own lived experiences to support and inspire others over the next academic year.
 If you are interested in getting involved in EDI activities aimed at students, please email email@example.com for an informal chat.

 Got a question?

-Please contact our Volunteering and Advocacy team to find out more about volunteering at Nottingham.
+Please contact our Alumni Volunteering team to find out more about volunteering at Nottingham.